 How can we begin to shift how we do things?
 Here are 11 easy holiday planning steps to have a debt-free Christmas.

-The first step is committing to yourself that you will not buy anything unless you have the cash to pay for it.
-Having a credit card with available credit is NOT having the money for something!
+The first step is committing to yourself not to buy anything unless you have the cash to pay for it.
+A credit card with available credit is NOT having the money for something!

 If this has been a problem for you in the past, I challenge you to put the credit cards away.
-Clear the credit card information out of your Google Chrome or Apple Wallet and commit to only using your debit cards and cash this holiday season.
+Clear the credit card information from your Google Chrome or Apple Wallet and commit to only using your debit cards and cash this holiday season.

 If you are self-disciplined with your credit cards, by all means, use them to your benefit.
-Be sure you are using them in such a way that you will win at the game of credit card rewards by the end of the shopping season.
+Be sure you are using them to win the game of credit card rewards by the end of the shopping season.

 The better you plan ahead to use cash instead of credit, the more money you will save.

-A woman who is wise with her money realizes at the beginning of the year that Christmas will come!
-She sets aside money each month in her reserve savings account to pay for the holidays as well as other expenses that she expects but are not regular throughout the year.
+Someone wise with their money realizes at the beginning of the year that Christmas will come!
+She sets aside monthly money in her reserve savings account to pay for the holidays and other expenses she expects but is not regular throughout the year.

-This woman will have an amount already set before October 1, determined by her saving throughout the year.
-She will then use that amount and create an appropriate spending plan to meet her holiday needs sticking to the amount she has to spend.
+This wise spender will have an amount already set before October 1, determined by their savings throughout the year.
+She will then use that amount and create an appropriate spending plan to meet her holiday needs, sticking to the amount she has to spend.

 If you were not wise about money at the beginning of the year, you could always start next year this way!
 However, what do you do this year?
 My dear friends, this does not give you an excuse to use your credit cards just because you didn’t plan and save ahead!
-This year may be a little tighter and slimmer on the gifts and entertaining this year so you can get back on track.
-It will take will power and determination, but I am sure you can do it!
+This year may be a little tighter and slimmer on the gifts and decorations so that you can get back on track.
+It will take willpower and determination, but you can do it!

-If you have not saved ahead, you will need to check how much money you can set aside from your paychecks from now until Christmas.
+If you have not saved ahead, you must check how much money you can set aside from your paychecks until Christmas.
 This amount of money will be the amount you have to spend.
-If you can cut costs in your general spending, this will help you have more by Christmas to spend on gifts, decorations, travel, and entertaining.
-Going over your past spending and cutting costs in the future will help as you move into the new year and plan to save ahead for Christmas next year too.
+If you can cut costs in your general spending, this will help you have more by Christmas to spend on gifts, decorations, travel, and hosting parties.
+Going over your past spending and cutting costs in the future will help as you move into the new year and plan to save ahead for Christmas next year.

 Clean out and sell the old to help pay for the new

-I always make my kids go through their toys before their birthday and in the fall for Christmas.
+I always make my kids go through their toys before birthdays and in the fall for Christmas.
 Cleaning out makes room for the toys they will receive, and then I can resell some of the old to make extra money to put toward their new presents.

 Make a list of all the expenses you will have this holiday season.